Thakuri-Bipin/flutter_ecommerce_app/README.md

-# ecommerce_bloc

-A sample ecommerce app built with Flutter.
+- A sample ecommerce app built with Flutter.
-Bloc architectural pattern is used for project structure.
+- Bloc architectural pattern is used for project structure.
-Flutter Bloc package is used for State Management..
+- Flutter Bloc package is used for State Management..